biglocalnews/warn-scraper/docs/sources.md

 ## To do

-These 26 areas need a scraper:
+These 25 areas need a scraper:

 - Arkansas
 - Colorado
 - Hawaii
-- Idaho
 - Illinois
 - Kentucky
 - Louisiana